zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

         cpus: 8
 ```

 Here we are configuring the entire pipeline with a certain amount of memory, while for the trainer step we are additionally configuring 8 CPU cores.
 The `orchestrator.vm_aws` key corresponds to the [`SkypilotBaseOrchestratorSettings`](https://sdkdocs.zenml.io/latest/integration_code_docs/integrations-skypilot/#zenml.integrations.skypilot.flavors.skypilot_orchestrator_base_vm_config.SkypilotBaseOrchestratorSettings) class in the Python SDK.
-You can adapt it to `vm_gcp` or `vm_azure` depending on which flavor or skypilot you have configured.
+You can adapt it to `vm_gcp` or `vm_azure` depending on which flavor of skypilot you have configured.

 {% hint style="info" %}
 Read more about settings in ZenML [here](../advanced-guide/pipelining-features/pipeline-settings.md).